ecn-aau/PUF-Selective-CRPs/README.md

 # PUF-Selective-CRPs

-Code to test Improved Logistic Regression (LR) and Improved Multi-Layer Perceptron (MLP) modelling attacks on 4-XOR and 5-XOR PUFs respectively.
+Code to test Machine Learning (ML) modelling attacks on Arbiter-based PUFs when Selective CRPs are used.

+The supported PUF types are:
+ - k-XOR PUF
+ - Interpose PUF (IPUF)

+The supported ML algorithms are:
+ - Logistic Regression (LR)
+ - Multi-Layer Perceptron (MLP)
+ - Splitting attack (using LR or MLP) for IPUF

 ## How to cite